akimwong/3_Cloud/Journey/10203/Readme.md

   <img src="/Journey/10203/sg.PNG" width="750" height="180"></p>

 1. Type
-2. Protocol
+2. Protocol.
+Protocol that we wish to allow
 3. Port Range.
 Where the traffic can go through on the instance
 4. Source.
 To specify the source or destination for the traffic.
-We can specify a IPv4 address, IPv6 address, range of IPv4 or IPv6 addresses, **another security group** and so on.
+We can specify a IPv4 address, IPv6 address, range of IPv4 or IPv6 addresses, **another security group** and so on
+5. Description.
+To add some description to the rule for documentation purposes

 <p align="center">
   <img src="/Journey/10203/sg2.png" width="450" height="180"></p>